 Another Redditor shared, “Right?
 Our employees make $9 an hour.
 Our prices have tripled in the past year as the quality has dropped significantly.
 If three people in our company took a 50% pay cut, they'd still be in the top 1% of richest people in the world.
 We could give 25% of that to all our employees and stabilize millions of lives.
 We could give the other 25% to charity ourselves and change the world.
 Anyway, ignore all of that!
 How about we guilt trip you into trying to get the change you probably need just as much as the people we claim to give it to?
 We promise this isn't a publicity stunt to fool the ignorant into ignoring the previous statements above.
 I mean, come on, guys.
 How are we supposed to be able to buy a yacht for our smaller yacht to fit on if we took pay cuts?
 It would drastically affect our lives!
 You, people, are already poor anyways and are still surviving, so why don't you just give us some spare change.
 I mean, after all, there are much more of you poor than there are us.
 You can feel good if you all come together and help the community.
 I wouldn't want to have all the praise.
 I'd rather sit back in the shadows and hope you guys never notice how badly we're destroying modern civilization due to our greed.”

 4. Getting Dumber

-One user posted, “Bitch about how dumb everyone is getting and then do nothing to promote good learning habits at home.
+One user posted, “about how dumb everyone is getting and then do nothing to promote good learning habits at home.
 Parents bear some responsibility for their child's learning.
 Stop dumping it all on teachers and the government.”